top of page

 Krystina graduated with her Associate in Applied Science in Veterinary Medical Technology from Central Carolina Community College in 2012 and became an RVT that same year.
 She completed her bachelor’s degree in veterinary technology at Appalachian State University in 2024.
 She is now pursuing her Masters degree in Veterinary Clinical Care at Lincoln Memorial University.

 After 2 years in general practice, she moved to Animal Eye Care, where she found her love for veterinary ophthalmology.
 In 2022, she obtained her VTS in Ophthalmology and now works as Lead RVT.
-She is also the President-Elect for the Academy of Veterinary Ophthalmic Technicians and a certified RECOVER Rescuer.
+She is also the President for the Academy of Veterinary Ophthalmic Technicians and a certified RECOVER Rescuer.
 Outside of ophthalmology, she also enjoys learning about clinical pathology, anesthesia, dentistry, and emergency medicine, as well as teaching and training others.

 In her free time, Krystina enjoys working and relaxing on her farm with her many animals, including 4 dogs (Pickles, Pretzel, Chloe, and Penelope), 2 cats (Purrito and Nacho), 5 goats (Duncan, Delilah, Gizmo, Dani and Daphne), and a very special sheep (Rudy).
 She is also known as the chicken lady and has too many chickens to possibly name them all here.
 Krystina also enjoys gardening, crafting, snowboarding, and trips to the beach.